Speaking

 Format

 Each of Jeffrey’s talks is accompanied by a multimedia presentation that audiences have found visually engaging and educational.
 He will speak for an hour and then take questions for a half-hour.
-Following the Q&A, Jeffrey will sign copies of his debut novel, The Breath of God, a thriller that melds eastern and western spirituality.
+Following the Q&A, Jeffrey will sign copies of his novels.

 Praise for Jeffrey Small’s lectures: